MobileChromeApps/mobile-chrome-apps/docs/CreateProject.md

 ## Step 2: Create a project

-To create an empty mobile Chrome App project in a directory named `YourApp` run:
+To create a default mobile Chrome App project in a directory named `YourApp` run:

     cca create YourApp